Swansea City

 Shirts, kits, merchandise and gifts

-Classic white replica tops, black away ones and third-choice bright orange shirts are all available at the Stadium Club Shop (Thur-Sat 9.30am-5.30pm) near the ticket office at the corner of the South and West Stands.
+Classic white replica tops, black away shirts and third-choice retro white with an orange band are all available at the Swansea City shop (Mon-Fri 10am-5pm, Sat 10am-2pm, midweek match day 10am-kick-off, match-day Sat 10am-5.30pm) near the ticket office at the corner of the South and West Stands.

 Other souvenirs include dog coats, dart flights, pin badges and kids’ tattoos, all bearing the swan of Swansea City.